igomezv/igomezv.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Isidro GV
 <!-- subtitle:  -->
 ---

-I write short stories, essays, text books and Phyton code.
-My research fields of interest are Bayesian inference, neural networks, machine learning and cosmology.
+Isidro is a physicist-mathematician, with master's degree and PhD (ongoing) in advanced technology.
+He writes short stories, essays, text books and Phyton code.
+His research fields of interest are Bayesian inference, neural networks, machine learning and cosmology.

 -------------------------------------------------------------
 ### CV info: